 An entity is required to include a statement that the same accounting policies and methods of computation are followed in the interim financial statements as compared with the most recent annual financial statements or, if those policies or methods have been changed, a description of the nature and effect of the change.
-IFRS 16 Leases and IFRIC 23 Uncertainty over Income Tax Treatments resulted in changes to the Group's accounting policies and therefore will apply in its next annual financial statements.
+Amendments to IFRS 16: COVID-19-Related Rent Concessions resulted in changes to the Group's accounting policies and therefore will apply in its next annual financial statements.
 Therefore, they have been applied in these interim financial statements meaning the accounting policies followed in these interim financial statements are not the same as those applied in the most recently published annual financial statements.
 Details have therefore been given on the impact the application of these standards have had on the Group in these interim financial statements.